-"The condo gets a ton of natural light and features architecture that is continuous from space to space," says Soria, "so I knew I wanted to keep most of it bright white.
-The warm oak flooring helping keep the space from feeling too cold and clinical."
+"The condo gets a ton of natural light and features architecture that is continuous from space to space," says Soria, "So I knew I wanted to keep most of it bright white.
+The warm oak flooring helps keep the space from feeling too cold and clinical."

 The dining area also saw quite a transformation, with Soria adding a built-in bookcase and showstopping pendants from the Mary McDonald collection.
 "I wanted to add a bit more storage," he says, "so I added a built-in wall of shelving with some cabinetry below."

 "The guest bedroom previously was pretty lackluster and free from personality," says Soria, "but it had a lot going for it."
-Thanks to a narrow horizontal window above the bed, the room gets a ton of natural light, so it was painted a light warm gray (“Sleigh Bells” by Benjamin Moore), and a bright yellow silk screen found at the Rose Bowl Flea Market.
+Thanks to a narrow horizontal window above the bed, the room gets a ton of natural light, so it was painted a light warm gray ("Sleigh Bells" by Benjamin Moore) and has a bright yellow silkscreen found at the Rose Bowl Flea Market.

-Contrary to the guest suite, the master bedroom doesn't receive a ton of natural light, so Soria painted it a dark blue.
+Contrary to the guest suite, the primary bedroom doesn't receive a ton of natural light, so Soria painted it a dark blue.
 "I wanted to give the wall some color and make the whole space feel welcoming and romantic," he says.
-"I painted the walls Ralph Lauren “Blue Iron” and added a nice cozy rug."
+"I painted the walls Ralph Lauren 'Blue Iron' and added a nice cozy rug."